CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 [TextToFind Property]: {{< ref "#text-to-find" >}}
 [SearchOptions Property]: {{< ref "#search-options" >}}
 [ComparisonType Property]: {{< ref "#comparison-type" >}}
-[Find all occurrences that start with and end with a text in Text To Find]: {{< ref "#find-all-occurrences-that-start-with-and-end-with-a-text-in-text-to-find" >}}
+[Find all occurrences that start with and end with a Text To Find in Text]: {{<ref "#find-all-occurrences-that-start-with-and-end-with-a-text-to-find-in-text" >}}
-[Find all occurrences that start with and end with a text in Text To Find (Null contains)]: {{<ref "#find-all-occurrences-that-start-with-and-end-with-a-text-in-text-to-find-null-contains">}}
+[Find all occurrences that start with and end with a Text To Find in Text (Null contains)]: {{<ref "#find-all-occurrences-that-start-with-and-end-with-a-text-to-find-in-text-null-contains">}}

 [Input]: {{< url path="Cortex.Reference.Concepts.Fundamentals.Blocks.BlockProperties.WhatIsABlockProperty.Input" >}}
 [InputOutput]: {{< url path="Cortex.Reference.Concepts.Fundamentals.Blocks.BlockProperties.WhatIsABlockProperty.InputOutput" >}}